\"Writing.Com

 A missionary in India is overwhelmed by a strange and hostile culture

 It breaks my heart to see so much darkness.
 Will Harding stared out from the balcony of his Mumbai flat in the state of Maharashtra, at the mass of people moving through the streets below.
 He was situated on a shopping street, in a fourth-floor flat.
 He could look right down into the mass of market stalls and the crowds of pedestrians.
 The flat was a leftover from the colonial era, with a big ceiling fan, the only way to keep cool in the humidity.
 He listened to the continual chatter of voices, the sound of car horns in the distance, and the coo of the pigeons that filled the polluted skies.
 Aromatic smells wafted up to him from the spices on the stalls below.
 India was a land of color, noise and life.
 Every moment was a complex interaction of different music, rituals and dance moves.
-Multiple languages and religions, and a continual torrent of words, whether written or spoken collided to produce an infinite variety of complex patterns.
+Multiple languages and religions, and a never-ending torrent of words, whether written or spoken collided to produce an infinite variety of complex patterns.
 It was all very overwhelming and impossible to keep up with.
 He was listening to the voices of one and a half billion souls, generating stories without endings, with the historical weight of a civilization that had been here for millennia.
-All this emotion merged into a continual wave of pressure that threatened to sweep him away.
+All this emotion merged into a crushing wave of pressure that threatened to sweep him away.

 Will wondered what he was thinking when he followed his call here.
 His life in California had been easy, with a trust fund to live off, a nice apartment by the coast, with regular trips to the beach for surfing.
 He remembered lying on the beach with the sound of the waves, the smell of the sand and the sun on his face as he lay on a towel after three hours surfing.
-A woman in a bikini approached him and asked him to come with her to church and what man could have said no to her?
+A woman in a bikini approached him and asked him to come with her to church, and what man could have said no to her?
 He'd gone to the service and the pastor had made sense and now five years later, with a degree in theology, here he was.
 God told him to go save Indians but he pondered, What does that mean?
 India is too big, too diverse and I need a focus.
 After a year in this place, a year of trying to connect, he had had no success at all.
 He fell to his knees, on the bare wooden floorboards, in prayer.

 But as he knelt there, the noises did not stop, and his head filled with images of Indian gods.
 The strange elephant visage of Ganesh, the monkey face of Hanuman, the divine eagle mount of Garuda taunted him.
 Then he saw cows roaming the street among the cars and people as if that was a normal thing.
 He saw ornate temples with strange carvings and Sanskrit runes that were thousands of years old.
 He saw piles and piles of Vedic scriptures, Upanishads, Dharma Shasti and Puranas without end.
 He saw the epics of the Ramayana and Mahabharata, lying unread in the stack on his desk.
 He saw his half-finished notes from his Hindi course still only at a beginner's level.
 He reached deeper and saw the Hindu Trimurti gods of Brahma the creator, Vishnu the Preserver and Shiva the Destroyer.
 None of them seemed real to him.
 They felt like enormous language games, stretched like blasphemous masks across the face of God.
 They hid God from Him.
 He longed to reach deeper still but could not.
 He was blocked by the attempts of men to describe what, despite their zeal, they did not know.
 Had a wise man once known God here and was that knowledge lost by an endless process of Chinese whispers, down the centuries?
 Or had they never known God at all, instead allowing word games and demons to fill in the gaps?

 His visions turned ugly as he remembered the angry chants of the brown-shirted Hindutva, directed by entitled Brahmins anxious to preserve their position of privilege and prepared to kill for that.
-This was nothing new, St. Thomas himself had been slaughtered 2000 years ago by one of these Brahmins from the priestly caste.
+This was nothing new.
+St. Thomas himself had been slaughtered 2000 years ago by one of these Brahmins from the priestly caste.
 He was pierced with a lance in a place near Madras, or Chennai as it was now called.
 Even Gandhi, a man many thought more Christlike than your average Western Christian, was assassinated in the streets by Nathuram Godse, a friend of Vinayak Damodar Savarkar, who was the founder of the Hindutva movement.
 Both had been Brahmins.
 Godse had shot Gandhi three times in the chest.
 He claimed that Gandhi had betrayed Hindus by arguing for non-violence when Muslims were violent daily.

 Human Rights organizations all around the world have reported for decades the growing intolerance in this nominally secular republic.
 The election of the BJP, with its Hindu nationalist agenda, had deepened the problem.
 In practice, local BJP officials and Hindutva gangs determined the policy toward Christians and intolerance and persecution was growing daily.
 The world out there was not listening to the cries of Christians, trapped in their Indian darkness.
 The promise of riches, of new and lucrative contracts with this fast-growing economy, drowned out all appeals to the world's conscience.